Your subtotal today is $-.--. Taxes and shipping calculated at checkout.

 A flavor profile best described as earthy.
 The tea leaves come from the 'Dayeh' bush variety closely related to the original tea tree.

-Pu-erh, Puer or Puerh is a variety of fermented tea produced in the mountains of the Yunnan province, China.
+Pu-erh, Puer or Puerh is a variety of fermented dark tea produced in the mountains of the Yunnan province, China.
 Mostly from unoxidized Camellia sinensis, Pu-erh is processed from a large leaf variety of green tea.

 Sold in loose form, bags or in cakes (similar to small hockey pucks), good quality pu-erh tea has a deep, rich flavor that many consider to be earthy, leathery or mushroomy.
 Bad quality pu-erh often tastes muddy or moldy.
 High quality pu-erh often appeals to coffee drinkers and pairs well with rich desserts.